Skip to main content

 Create a notebook

-2. Run #{x.CmdNewNotebook} from the Console
+3. Run CmdNewNotebook() from the Console.

-3. Select one or more tables and click Actions | Open in Notebooks on the Context Panel.
+4. Select a table and click Actions > Open in Notebooks in the Context Panel.

 Notebooks browser